splunk/splunk-sdk-javascript/examples/node/helloworld/README.md

 Since a realtime search is never "done", we only iterate for 5 times before we terminate the loop.

+### Files: [`log.js`]

+This example shows how you can send data to Splunk over HTTP from within your application by using the `Service.log` method in the JavaScript SDK.

+We create a utility `Logger` class that encapsulates various logging levels, and we can then simply call `logger.log`, `logger.error`, etc.

 [`apps.js`]:                https://github.com/splunk/splunk-sdk-javascript/tree/master/examples/node/helloworld/apps.js
 [`apps_async.js`]:          https://github.com/splunk/splunk-sdk-javascript/tree/master/examples/node/helloworld/apps_async.js
 [`savedsearches.js`]:       https://github.com/splunk/splunk-sdk-javascript/tree/master/examples/node/helloworld/savedsearches.js